Cat Tien National Park Avian Elegance: Unveiling the Splendor of 3 Broadbill Bird Species

 Read more: Exploring the Richness: Biodiversity Wonders of Cat Tien National Park in Viet Nam

-With its pristine forest ecosystem, Cat Tien National Park boasts an immense biodiversity, hosting an impressive array of bird species, with around 380 recorded to date.
-Cat Tien has become a unique lowland bird area in southern Vietnam and is one of the three important bird areas, encompassing more than one-third of Vietnam’s total bird species.
+With its pristine ecosystem, Cat Tien is home to an extraordinary biodiversity, including around 380 bird species.
+It has become a unique lowland bird sanctuary in southern Vietnam and one of the country’s three critical bird areas, representing more than a third of Vietnam’s total bird species.

 Read more: Seasonal Wonders: Best Times to Visit Cat Tien National Park